 Community development: making each voice countSep 6, 2016

-Tavush, 06 September 2016 – For the past year and a half, residents of 16 bordering communities of Tavush region, working together with the United Nations Development Programme (UNDP) in Armenia, have been busy assessing the needs of their communities and developing community plans.
+Tavush, 06 September 2016 – For the past year and a half, women and men residents of 16 bordering communities of Tavush region, working together with the United Nations Development Programme (UNDP) in Armenia, have been busy assessing the needs of their communities and developing community plans.
 The plans address a range of critical areas for community growth, such as employment, rural development and development of agro-processing, revival of infrastructure, education, healthcare, as well as environmental protection and resistance to natural disasters.

 Today, members of a Russian delegation headed by Dmitry Maximychev, Deputy Director, Department of International Organizations, Ministry of Foreign Affairs of Russian Federation, Hovik Abovyan, Governor of Tavush region, and Armen Martirosyan, Programme Analyst for UNDP Sustainable Growth and Resilience Portfolio, visited the community of Berdavan in Tavush region to familiarize themselves with the project.